 Justin Cournoyer was born and raised in Actinolite, Ontario—a rural town just outside Bellville that would eventually give name to his Ossington restaurant.
 Actinolite was where Chef Cournoyer was first introduced to the Canadian food landscape; foraging, hunting and gathering from a young age.
-Whatever Cournoyer’s family couldn’t grow or gather themselves, they would buy from their neighborhood farmer, baker, or brewer—unknowingly living a highly sustainable life.
+Whatever Cournoyer’s family couldn’t grow or gather themselves, they would buy from their neighborhood farmer, baker, or brewer—unknowingly living a highly sustainable life and goal towards clean eating.

 Chef Cournoyer never set out to incorporate sustainability into the design of his restaurant.
 After cooking under established chefs like Sursur Lee for a large portion of his career, Cournoyer had enough culinary credibility to cook what he knew successfully.
 In its original stages, Actinolite served various French, Mediterranean and European style dishes that pleased patrons but left Cournoyer dissatisfied and displaced.
 It wasn’t until Cournoyer visited international restaurants, like Denmark’s famed Noma, where he was reintroduced to the rustic foods and flavours of his home.